Google’s mobile indexing has arrived, and you need to make sure your pages are ready for the change.

 The Google mobile first updates you need to know about

-March 2021 is the deadline for mobile first
+The deadline for mobile first keeps getting pushed

-Google has announced that mobile-only indexing will be going live in full as of March 2021.
-While this form of indexing has already been implemented, this is the concrete date by which all content needs to be accessible on mobile.
+Google had announced that mobile-only indexing would be going live in full as of March 2021.
+While this form of indexing has already been implemented, this was the concrete date by which all content needs to be accessible on mobile.

 Any content that is visible only on a desktop device will be ignored by Google’s crawling and indexing algorithms, rendering it unreachable via search engines.